shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 If there's no `dongle.conf` file located in the configuration folder, create one.
 The default dongle.conf can be found [here][6].

+Make a note of the `context` option in `dongle.conf`, the default value of `context` is `default` which we'll be referencing late, you can change it to something more appropriate like `dongle-incoming` to make it easier to remember, which is what we're doing below.

 The main configuration requirements are specifying the correct audio and data device ports of the dongle.

 ```
 [dongle0]
+context=dongle-incoming
 audio=/dev/ttyUSB1      ; tty port for audio connection;    no default value
 data=/dev/ttyUSB2       ; tty port for AT commands;         no default value
 ```